Recreation & Adventure Travel

 The widely acknowledged Chrysalis adventure program may exceed any other within our profession.
 We take great safety precautions as we engage students in challenging experiential activities filled with healthy, acceptable risk.
 These challenges are vitally important to students who need to conquer self-doubt, poor self-esteem, past failures, or debilitating fear and anxiety.

-Success on a horse, ski run or mountain summit translates to a positive and successful self-identity.
+Success on a ski run or mountain summit translates to a positive and successful self-identity.
 Students learn to have fun in healthy ways.
 Girls grow to be strong young women, confident in their ability to overcome obstacles and develop effective solutions, no matter what they come up against in life.

 Our 67-acre campus becomes part of the expanded classroom, each environment bursting with rich learning opportunities.

-During the school year, Saturdays focus on adventure, which can consist of:
+Year-round, Fridays & Saturdays focus on adventure, which can consist of:

 - Rock climbing